HOW CAN ADHD TESTING HELP?

 *Tendency to begin new and exciting things and later not complete them (either due to getting bored, forgetting about it, or finding a new exciting hobby/task)

-• A common misconception about ADHD is that this means something about one's intelligence.
-While we know that ADHD can make learning and life skills more difficult, individuals with all varying levels of cognitive functioning can struggle with ADHD.
-This is why we often see individuals who were told when they were younger that they "couldn't have ADHD because they got A's in school" (another misconception).
+A common misconception about ADHD is that it reflects on a person's intelligence.
+While ADHD can make learning and life skills more challenging, individuals of all cognitive abilities can struggle with the condition.
+This is why many individuals were often told in their youth that they "couldn't have ADHD because they got A's in school," which is another misconception.
+It’s important to understand that academic success does not preclude the possibility of ADHD.

 Resources